Kaialogen/HBCS-CW2/TO-DO.md

 # Stuff changed:
+- Added index.html page with a redirect to shop.html to help users get to the right page (Kaialogen)
 - Updated every page with doctype and better lang support (Kaialogen)
 - Done some changes to the header section in shop.html (Kaialogen)
 - Removed all `<p>` tags from shop.html as this information is obsolete as it can be found in movie.html (Kaialogen)